TOAST-DOCS/Network-Flow-Log/en/console-guide.md

 * Enter the tenant ID and API user ID from the **Flow Log System Account Information** identified above, and grant **Write** permission.

 > [Note] When a flow log is created, it sends a 0 Bytes file (dummy file) to the first-time user's OBS storage.
 This verifies that access permissions are set correctly.
 This dummy file is deleted after a short period of time.
+> [Note] If the number of lines in a file stored in Object Storage exceeds 20,000 lines, the lines are split and stored.
+> 20,000 lines or less: Save as a single file
+> More than 20,000 lines: Split into multiple files suffixed with _part1, _part2, etc.